mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

 CM is the second generation of the [MLCommons CK workflow automation framework](https://arxiv.org/pdf/2011.01149.pdf) that was originally developed to make it easier to [reproduce research papers at ML and Systems conferences](https://learning.acm.org/techtalks/reproducibility).
-The goal is to help researchers unify and automate all the steps to prepare and run MLPerf and other benchmarks across diverse ML models, data sets, frameworks, compilers and hardware (see [HPCA'22 presentation](https://doi.org/10.5281/zenodo.6475385) about our motivation).
+The goal is to help researchers unify and automate all the steps to prepare and run MLPerf and other benchmarks across diverse ML models, datasets, frameworks, compilers and hardware (see [HPCA'22 presentation](https://doi.org/10.5281/zenodo.6475385) about our motivation).